mcecode/eslint-config-mcecode/README.md

 ### When using with other ESLint configs

 To work with Prettier, this package does not turn on any rules that may conflict with Prettier.
 It does not turn off rules.
-This means that if you plan to use it with other configs, you may still need to use [`eslint-config-prettier`](https://github.com/prettier/eslint-config-prettier) to turn off any rules that those packages turn on that may conflict with Prettier.
+This means that if you plan to use it with other configs, you may still need to use [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) to turn off any rules that those packages turn on that may conflict with Prettier.
 However, [as will be discussed next](#when-using-with-prettier), this package enables special rules.
-These rules may be turned off if used with `eslint-config-prettier`.
+These rules may be turned off if used with eslint-config-prettier.
 To prevent this, put this config at the end of your `extends` array.

 In your `.eslintrc.json`: